system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

 ## Removing the Top Case
 Before servicing your Thelio, be sure to power off and unplug all cords from the computer.

-You can find video instructions on this process [here.](https://youtu.be/Ku91wRHFGY8)
+You can find video instructions on this process at [youtu.be/Ku91wRHFGY8](https://youtu.be/Ku91wRHFGY8).

 **Tools required:** Fingers or Cross-head (Phillips) screwdriver